apache/pulsar/docs/ModularLoadManager.md

 }
 ```

-With `com.yahoo.broker.loadbalance.impl.SimpleLoadManagerImpl`, the load report in `/loadbalance/brokers/...`
+With `com.yahoo.pulsar.broker.loadbalance.impl.SimpleLoadManagerImpl`, the load report in `/loadbalance/brokers/...`
 will look like this:

 ```